learn-co-curriculum/introduction-to-the-dom/README.md

 ### Back to our HTML

 In this lesson, we will discuss the difference between HTML and something new: the Document Object Model.
 HTML that constructs any website that we visit.
-In fact, let's learn how to can see the HTML of any site.
+In fact, let's learn how to see the HTML of any site.

 > Note: We recommend that you use Google Chrome.
 (You can download chrome [here](https://www.google.com/chrome/browser/desktop/index.html)).
 Chrome has many features that are developer friendly, and because of that, it is one of the tools that many developers use.